Jean Gordon (Red Cross): Postwar

 According to Everett Hughes, Patton had quarreled with Jean Gordon not long before Hughes visited his headquarters early in May 1945; perhaps, he thought, about what would become of her now.
 Soon, however, they had made up, and apparently renewed their liaison during Patton's leave in England a while later.
 In June, Patton returned to the United States for a month-long bond drive.
 After seeing him off, Hughes took the distraught Jean back to his apartment so she could "have a good cry."
-She returned to the United States in December 1945 on the M.S.
-Gripsholm.